 Irritancy

-From 29 March 2022, the notice period to be given to a commercial tenant before a landlord can terminate the commercial lease for non-payment of rent or other sums will revert from 14 weeks back to the normal 14 days.
+From 29 March 2022, the notice period to be given to a commercial tenant before a landlord can terminate the commercial lease for non-payment of property rent or other sums will revert from 14 weeks back to the normal 14 days.

 What about the Commercial Rent (Coronavirus) Bill?